Home / Compare Pet Insurance / Medium dog breeds

 Temperament: Gentle, calm and affectionate.
 Whippets look much like greyhounds but are smaller and more compact.13 They are sprinters who enjoy short bursts of exercise followed by long naps, making them great for quieter households.

-Hip dysplasia: Common in active breeds like Border Collies and Australian Cattle Dogs.
+Hip dysplasia: Common in active breeds such as Border Collies and Australian Cattle Dogs.

 Obesity: Bulldogs and Beagles are particularly prone to weight gain without proper diet and exercise.

-Ear infections: Floppy-eared breeds like Cocker Spaniels are susceptible to ear issues.
+Ear infections: Floppy-eared breeds such as Cocker Spaniels are susceptible to ear issues.

 Eye problems: Beagles and Schnauzers can develop cataracts or vision problems as they age.

-Pet insurance offers financial peace of mind and ensures your medium-sized dog receives the best care in case of accidents, illnesses or breed-specific health issues.
-Many medium breeds, such as Border Collies and Australian Shepherds, are prone to conditions like hip dysplasia, while others, like Basset Hounds, may face ear infections or spinal problems.
+It also helps offer financial peace of mind and ensures your medium-sized dog receives care in case of accidents, illnesses or breed-specific health issues.
+Many medium breeds, such as Border Collies and Australian Shepherds, are prone to conditions such as hip dysplasia, while others, such as Basset Hounds, may face ear infections or spinal problems.
 Insurance can help cover costly treatments, emergency care and even routine check-ups if you choose a comprehensive plan.

-Always compare pet insurance plans and consider breed-specific risks, policy exclusions and payout limits.
-Enrolling early while your dog is young and healthy usually ensures broader coverage and lower premiums.
+Always compare a range of pet insurance plans and consider breed-specific risks, policy exclusions and payout limits.
+Signing up for a policy early while your dog is young and healthy usually ensures policy eligibility requirements are met and lower premiums.
 With pet insurance, you can focus on giving your furry friend the care they deserve without worrying about unexpected veterinary bills.
-It’s often an investment that gives you the best dog healthcare and peace of mind.
+It’s often an investment that helps gives you great dog healthcare and peace of mind.

 Always read the Product Disclosure Statement (PDS) and the Target Market Determination (TMD) to ensure you know what your policy covers and that the product is suitable.

-Medium dog breeds offer the best of both worlds: small enough to live comfortably indoors but big enough to enjoy outdoor adventures.
 A medium-sized dog could be a perfect fit if you lead an active lifestyle or want a loyal family companion.
-They’re great with children, adaptable to various living situations, and offer endless love and companionship, making them perfect for even first-time dog owners.
+They’re often great with children, adaptable to various living situations, and offer endless love and companionship, making them perfect for even first-time dog owners.
 Some of the things to consider before getting a medium-sized dog are:15

-Medium dog breeds often have high energy levels and require regular physical activity to stay healthy and happy.
-Breeds like the Australian Shepherd and Border Collie thrive with vigorous exercise, such as long walks, hiking or agility sports.
-Similarly, Alaskan Malamutes need space to run and engage in activities like pulling weights which cater to their instincts.
+Medium-sized dogs generally need moderate amounts of consistent daily exercise to stay healthy and mentally balanced.
+These breeds often have high energy levels too, with regular activity helping them stay happy and well-behaved.
+Breeds such as the Australian Shepherd and Border Collie thrive with vigorous exercise, such as long walks, hiking or agility sports.
+Similarly, Alaskan Malamutes need space to run and engage in activities such as pulling weights that cater to their instincts.

-Lower-energy breeds like the Bulldog or Basset Hound are content with shorter daily walks and indoor playtime.
+Lower-energy breeds such as the Bulldog or Basset Hound are content with shorter daily walks and indoor playtime.
 Regardless of the breed, medium dogs need at least 30–60 minutes of exercise daily to maintain a healthy weight and avoid boredom-related behaviours.

+Medium-sized dogs require certain living environments based on their breeds, which is important to keep in mind when looking out for their health and well-being.
 Medium dogs balance the needs of small dog breeds that thrive indoors and large dog breeds that need ample outdoor space, making them an adaptable pet.
-While some breeds thrive in spacious homes with backyards, others can live comfortably in apartments or urban settings if their exercise needs are met:
+While some breeds thrive in spacious homes with backyards, others can live comfortably in apartments or urban settings if their exercise needs are met.

-Apartment living: Breeds like the Bulldogs and Beagles can adapt to smaller spaces with sufficient outdoor exercise.
+Apartment living: Breeds such as the Bulldogs and Beagles can adapt to smaller spaces with sufficient outdoor exercise.

-Homes with backyards: Breeds like the Australian Cattle Dog and Border Collie benefit greatly from access to outdoor spaces where they can run and play.
+Homes with backyards: Breeds such as the Australian Cattle Dog and Border Collie benefit greatly from access to outdoor spaces where they can run and play.

 Medium dog breeds are often a great fit for families due to their size, temperament and adaptability.
 Many medium dogs are:

-Great with kids: Breeds like the Golden Retriever, Beagle and Cocker Spaniel are gentle, affectionate and patient with children.
+Great with kids: Breeds such as the Golden Retriever, Beagle and Cocker Spaniel are gentle, affectionate and patient with children.

-Protective companions: Medium breeds like the Standard Schnauzer and Australian Cattle Dog can be protective, offering loyalty and security for families.
+Protective companions: Medium breeds such as the Standard Schnauzer and Australian Cattle Dog can be protective, offering loyalty and security for families.

-Playful: Dogs like the Australian Shepherd and Border Collie are ideal companions for active families because of their playful nature.
+Playful: Dogs such as the Australian Shepherd and Border Collie are ideal companions for active families because of their playful nature.

 Additionally, their manageable size reduces the risk of accidental injuries when playing with younger children compared to larger breeds.
 Medium dogs can also thrive in multi-pet households when properly introduced and socialised.